 To prevent such a mismatch, wrap the app as an ISV app and specify an app mode of Premium or General.
 That lets you deliver a pre-wrapped app.
 As a result, your customer won’t need to wrap the app, thus avoiding use of a mismatched MDX Toolkit.
-For details about ISV wrapping, see Wrapping iOS Mobile Apps in the MDX Toolkit documentation.
+For details about ISV wrapping, see Wrapping iOS mobile apps.

 Use Explicit App IDs

 If your iOS Developer Enterprise account does not support wildcard App IDs, be sure to create an explicit App ID for each app you plan to wrap with the MDX Toolkit and create a provisioning profile for each App ID.

 You should not use blocking code when running on the main thread.
 This is an Apple guideline, but it is even more crucial with Citrix Endpoint Management.
 Some actions may take more time in a managed app or may even block further thread execution.
 File, database, and network operations are examples of operations which might block the currently running thread when issued and should be avoided on the main thread.